bitplane/bitplane.net/log/2026/04/mkfs/index.md

 # 💾 mkfs.\*

-I've been building obscure filesystems test images for [qemount](/dev/rust/qemount) using custom `mkfs` programs written in C. But having started playing with Rust, why not port them over?
-They'll be safer that way.
+I've been building obscure filesystems test images for [qemount](/dev/rust/qemount) using custom `mkfs` programs written in C. I needed the test data and couldn't find versions anywhere, so had the bots build them for me over the last few months.
+But having started playing with Rust, why not port them over?
+They'll be safer that way, and easier for people to build.

 So I dropped the following crates: